-NB: Not all optional modules will necessarily be offered in any one year.
-Students will complete the course in one year.
-Over this one year students will take the equivalent of six (20 credit) taught modules and a (60 credit) dissertation.
-The dissertation should include primary research on a subject chosen by the student, which is relevant to the MA in Media and Development and is agreed with the supervisor.
+Full-time students will complete the course in one year.
+Over this year students will take the equivalent of six (20 credit) taught modules and a (60 credit) dissertation.
+The dissertation should include primary research on a subject chosen by the student, which is relevant to the MA Media Development course and is agreed with the supervisor.